Corporate Social Responsibility of Natural Stone Supplier – Regatta Universal Exports

 - Regatta does not force anyone to work for any kind of penalty or repayment of debt.

-- At the time of appointment, no deposit is required.
+- At the time of the appointment, no deposit is required.

-- Employees are free to leave the company after serving their shift.
+- Employees are free to leave the company after serving their shifts.

 - Selection Procedure is as follows:

 - Regatta does not employ anyone if he or she is not above 18 years of age.

 - We do not ask any laborer to work under any threat or coercion.

 - Regatta does not force compulsory labor or to keep original identification papers or withhold any part of personnel’s salary, benefits, property or documents to force this personnel to work with them.

 - Employees are free to leave their work zone after completing their standard working schedule and can ask for their termination after serving the desired notice period.

 - The company follows all the basic health and industrial safety rules.